josalggui/MaRGE/README.md

 - *parameterization*: folder that contains:
   - the sequence last parameters in csv format
   - csv file generated when you click the *Save the parameters of a sequence to a file* icon in the GUI main window.
-- *protocols*: folder that contains the parameter files (in csv format) to be used as protocols.

 ### `resources` folder